 So you have anxiety as a symptom of an underlying imbalance.
 Whether in our body or mind, fear is a symptom of an imbalance in body or mind.
 Or the inequality is in a combination of the two for a long time.

-Especially for our psychological or mental well-being, given anxiety depression, everything psychological was thought to be a little bit only in the brain.
+Our psychological or mental well-being is important.
+Given the prevalence of anxiety and depression, everything psychological was thought to be only in the brain.
 That is unfair.

 We understand that we are a whole person, which means an interconnected relationship between our mind, brain, and body.